hass-agent/HASS.Agent-Documentation/docs/getting-help.md

 ## Documentation

-Here in this documentation you will find info on everything about HASS.Agent;
+Here in this documentation you will find info on everything about HASS.Agent, from troubleshooting to advanced configuration examples.

 !!! tip "TIP: Use the search bar!"

-    We have a search bar at the top right which you can use to find anythign throughout the docs, it will be your best way to get correct info about HASS.Agent.
+    We have a search bar at the top right which you can use to find anything throughout the docs, it will be your best way to get correct info about HASS.Agent.

 - First time seeing or using HASS.Agent?
 Start [here](./getting-started/index.md)
 - If you are using more complex features of HASS.Agent checkout the [setup](./setup/index.md) section